raydenlim/tp/docs/DeveloperGuide.md

    1. Test case: `deletegrade 0 as/Functional Expressionism`
       Expected: F.A.K.E.J.A.R.V.I.S. displays an error.
 Assignment grade is not deleted. <br> Reason: The person index provided does not exist.

-3. Edit an assignment grade with _invalid assignment name_
+3. Delete an assignment grade with _invalid assignment name_
    1. Prerequisites:
       1. There is at least 1 student being displayed in the students list.
    2. Test case: `deletegrade 1 as/Finding Boyd`